jshuadvd/hacks-n-notes/networks.md

 - A **Protocol** is a well-known set of rules and standards used to communicate between machines.
 - All devices in the internet have unique addresses

+### IP Address
+- IPv4 has 4 parts consisting of 8 bits each.

 ## DNS (Domain Name Server)

 ### Domain name mapping